Let's Go!

 Part Three of the Tangled Web Trilogy

-A friendship will be tested. . .
+A lifelong friendship will be tested. . .

-A lifelong secret will be revealed!
+And a lifelong secret will be revealed!

-Don’t scream. .
+Don’t scream.

 Don’t cry.